guillaume-haerinck/directx11-playground/README.md

 <img src="doc/img/basic/triangle.png?raw=true" alt="Triangle exemple" height="160px">
 </p>

 A simple triangle.
-It is the only exemple that does not use indexed drawing.
+The only example that does not use indexed drawing.

 #### [Rotating cube](src/examples/basics/rotating-cube/)